Mike11199/exercises-mern-app/README.md

 <h2>MERN Exercise App Portfolio Project - CS290 Web Development</h2>

-Full stack MERN project, exercise tracker developed for CS290 as a portfolio project.
+- Full stack MERN project, exercise tracker developed for CS290 as a portfolio project.
 Per the class, this project is allowed to be posted to a public GitHub repo after the quarter ends.
 Project demonstrates a view layer by react, model layer handled by Mongoose on the server side, and controller layer using Node/Express to handle requests by the front end.

-This project must be downloaded and run with "npm start" on one terminal, to run the front-end on localhost:8000, and another terminal with "npm start" to run the server on localhost:3000.
+- This project must be downloaded and run with "npm start" on one terminal, to run the front-end on localhost:8000, and another terminal with "npm start" to run the server on localhost:3000.

 <br/>

 <h2>Concepts Used</h2>

--REST APIs via Express.js in the controller layer, which communicates with the model layer to update the MongoDB database -Manual testing via an HTTP file as opposed to Postman to verify functionality -React hooks such as useState, useEffect, and useHistory to navigate and pass props to React components -Fetch API used on the front-end as opposed to Axios to send various HTTP requests to the server via promises -React router to ensure a single-page application (SPA) is used to minimize server requests, and give the illusion of navigating to new pages
+- REST APIs via Express.js in the controller layer, which communicates with the model layer to update the MongoDB database
+- Manual testing via an HTTP file as opposed to Postman to verify functionality
+- React hooks such as useState, useEffect, and useHistory to navigate and pass props to React components
+- Fetch API used on the front-end as opposed to Axios to send various HTTP requests to the server via promises
+- React router to ensure a single-page application (SPA) is used to minimize server requests, and give the illusion of navigating to new pages
--React Components for table, rows, navigation that are dynamically rendered and re-rendered as necessary
+- React Components for table, rows, navigation that are dynamically rendered and re-rendered as necessary

 <br/>